That-SkyKid/arduino_group7/README.md

 # arduino_group7
-University Technology of Sarawak Project.
+A project by University Of Technology Sarawak by Group 7 - November Intake 2023

-This Project is for Introuduction to Computer System and Applications course.
+This project is related to Introuduction to Computer System and Applications course.

-You can use this projects code but you will need to credit our group if you decide to use it.
+You can use this projects code as long as you credit us if you use partial of the code. [ Don't copy, they will know :) ]

-This Project consist WiFi Module, Motion Sensor, LED and Blynk IoT App.
+This Project consist Arduino MakerWiFi ESP8266 Shield, Motion Sensor, LED and Blynk IoT App.